 Major complaints include a lack of natural daylight, a void of visual stimulus and the inability to concentrate.
 Employees want to have a variety of spaces in which they can work.

-Moreover, there are subtle features to consider such as facilities for disabled people and pregnant women.
+Moreover, there are subtle inclusive workplace practices to consider such as facilities for disabled people and pregnant women.
 A startling disparity is that many buildings are fitted with heating and cooling systems designed around an 11.5 stone male.
 Adding a thermostat is a simple solution.

 Companies are beginning to understand the challenges traditional open-plan offices create.
+They want a more diverse and inclusive workplace.
 A change in work environments is also being driven by the desire for younger generations to work away from the office some days.

-The option of introducing flexible working policies have presented C-Suite executives with the opportunity to downsize office space and significantly reduce overheads.
+The option of introducing flexible working policies have presented C-Suite executives with the opportunity to downsize office space and significantly reduce overheads and costs.

-That also presents businesses with the opportunity to install a new office design that is favourable to a diverse workforce.
+That also presents businesses with the opportunity to install an inclusive office design that is favourable to a diverse workforce.

 Despite the negative media around open-plan layouts, your workforce has to share a floor.
-There will always be some form of disruption and loss of productivity.
+There will always be some form of disruption and loss of productivity, no matter how inclusive a workplace is.

-However, office designs centered around agile working deliver solutions that suit everyone.
+However, office designs centred around agile working deliver solutions that suit everyone.
 They offer flexibility, fluidity and create appropriate work environments for all members of staff.

-The ultimate goal of hybrid offices is to maintain the scope for informal communication, encourage organic interaction and enhance employee engagement, but also provide work environments that soften noise and enables employees to focus.
+The ultimate goal of hybrid offices is to maintain the scope for informal communication, encourage organic interaction, and enhance employee engagement.
+But also to provide work environments that soften noise and enable employees to focus.

-Small clusters of desks which accommodate two to four team members provide an option for team members to work together and interact without creating a distraction.
+Small clusters of desks that accommodate two to four team members provide an option for team members to work together without distraction.

-For employees that get stressed out because they can’t concentrate with the noise around them, private pods, telephone booths and cornered off ‘quiet zones’ also help to keep noise levels down and concentration levels up.
+Inclusive design practices help with diversity in the workplace.
+For employees that get stressed out because they can’t concentrate with the noise around them, private pods, telephone booths and cornered off ‘quiet zones’ help to keep noise levels down and concentration levels up..

-Meeting booths fitted with soundproof walls are also a popular installation in modern offices.
-Acoustic pods are standalone booths which essentially create a room within a room and are ideal for small meetings, brainstorming and informal one-to-one sessions.
+Meeting booths fitted with soundproof walls are also popular installations in diverse and inclusive workplaces.
+Acoustic pods are standalone booths that essentially create a room within a room and are ideal for small meetings, brainstorming and informal one-to-one sessions.

 One of the most alarming findings to surface from the mountain of research in recent years is that modern office designs have a negative impact on health and wellbeing.